MPL Blog

 There’s a preconceived notion that you’re likely to lose your game if your opening moves are not strong enough.
 This isn’t necessarily true all the time.
 Some chess players prefer to believe that they need to spend countless hours understanding and memorizing hundreds of different opening variations.
 However, most of your opponents may play moves that go against their core strategy based on opponent moves anyhow, rendering all that insane opening preparation entirely useless.

 It is evident that many players don’t know about chess openings, and even if they do, the chances they play according to the way you’ve planned are slim.
 Learn and exhibit strong opening principles from the beginning and let the proceedings play out.
 Don’t always go by chess books and theories.
+This is how to get better at chess.

-A bulk of the games takes place in the middle of the chessboard, where the pieces battle it out for the advantage.
+A bulk of the games take place in the middle of the chessboard, where the pieces battle it out for the advantage.
 If you’re the first player to dominate the mid-section, then chances are, the game can turn out in your favor.
 This is one of the basic opening principles of chess, as it allows greater mobility for the pieces and gives them access to all parts of the board.

 Protecting the king is vital.
 It is generally advisable to castle early, especially if you’re a newbie in chess puzzles.
 A castled king is safer than one in the board’s center, and it helps avoid frustrating checks and checkmates early on.